 Anona grew up in a horticultural and garden design family environment.
 She started learning about plants via osmosis as soon as she could speak, but she was following her mother around the garden well before then.
 Over the years, Anona learned a great deal about plants, gardening and garden design, and has been involved in various garden design commissions.
 Additionally, she has often undertaken interior design and renovation projects.
-Anona is not only an all-round handy woman, she is also very good at woodwork and colour theory.
-Anona, who originally studied modern languages at university, has been influenced by different cultures, design traditions and art on her travels.
+She is not only an all-round handy woman, but also very good at woodwork and colour theory.
+Anona, who originally studied modern languages with politics and economics at university, has been influenced by different cultures, design traditions and art on her travels.
 She also works in economic development, independent business consulting, and offers life and career coaching.

 Armando thinks primarily with images and has excellent spatial awareness.
 He studied classical ancient history at university, probably not and "ideal" choice for someone with a capricious memory, but he enjoyed the psychology and forms of antiquity.
-He is adept at combining and integrating elements and ideas from varied sources to create unusual compositions.
+Armando is adept at combining and integrating elements and ideas from varied sources to create unusual compositions.
 Finding balanced relationships in garden design comes naturally to him, a trait that he shares with Anona, who's family tradition began to influence him soon after they first met.
-Armando, also, is very interested in interiors; he writes, invents and likes abstract art.
+Armando, also, is very interested in interiors, writes, invents and likes abstract art.
 And he coaches on personal development and creativity.

 Although we hire highly skilled craftspeople, we have ourselves in the past made complex wooden decking (from scratch), built paved areas, laid out ponds, constructed garden walls, retaining walls and fences, built arbours and pergolas, and planted a lot of plants (and there really is a science to it).
 We know a great deal about the technicalities of constructing a garden, and about the level of professionalism to expect from contractors.